kingmak/LaunchRadio101_3/README.md

 LaunchRadio101_3
 ================

+Pre requisites:
+- Win 7
+- VLC Media Player

-Gets the url of radio station 101_3 and launches it in vlc
+- Gets the url from the iheart site
+- Launches it in VLC